 About the AAHC

-Established in 1980, the Arab American Heritage Council (AAHC) serves the needs of not only Arab-Americans, but the Greater Flint community.
-AAHC provides immigration, naturalization and language services; conducts educational workshops and cultural sensitivity trainings; sponsors arts and cultural programs; advocates on local and national levels on issues that affect our community; and identifies and hosts diverse programs to meet emerging needs.
-These services and programs are supported through fundraising, membership, private donors, and public and private grants.
+Established in 1980, the Arab American Heritage Council (AAHC) serves the needs of Arab Americans and the Greater Flint community.
+AAHC provides immigration assistance, naturalization and language services; conducts educational workshops and cultural sensitivity trainings; sponsors arts and cultural programs; advocates on local and national levels on issues that affect our community; and identifies and hosts diverse activities to meet emerging needs.
+These services and programs are supported through private donors, corporate sponsorship, and grants.

-- To assist and unite all Arab Americans in the Greater Flint area
+- To unite Arab Americans in the Greater Flint area

 - To support the needs of the Arab community at large with coordinated services

-- To encourage all Arab Americans to become involved through community services and civic participation
+- To encourage Arab American involvement in community service and civic participation